EndaHealion/IRWS-A2/README.md

 make (This runs "clean", "build" and then "run" in order)
 ```

+### Choosing which analyzer and similarity measure to use
+When running the program, you'll be prompted to choose an analyzer to use.
+To achieve the best MAP score, the EnglishAnalyzer should be selected.

+For the similarity measure, IB Similarity and BM25 Similarity can be chosen, as both gave sufficient MAP scores during our testing phase.

+We'd recommend running a build using both versions.

 ### Trec Eval
 To run trec eval, you must first run the program and generate the results file.
 Then you can run the following command: